Relativistic recoil corrections of order \boldmath$m(Z\alpha)^6(m/M)$: Hydrogen-like atom and hydrogen molecular ion: Introduction

-The important contribution in the calculations of the ro-vibrational state of the hydrogen molecular ions is the relativistic corrections of order $m\alpha^6$, so far these corrections were performed in the adiabatic approximation \cite{Korobov08,Korobov21} and without taking into account recoil.
-In \cite{Zhong18} general formulas for the $m\alpha^6$ and $m\alpha^6(m/M)$ order corrections were derived, but without elimination of singularities.
+The important contribution in the calculations of the rovibrational state of the hydrogen molecular ions is the relativistic corrections of order $m\alpha^6$, so far these corrections have been performed in the adiabatic approximation \cite{Korobov08,Korobov21} and without taking into account recoil.
+In Ref.~\cite{Zhong18} general formulas for the $m\alpha^6$ and $m\alpha^6(m/M)$ order corrections were derived, but without elimination of singularities.

 Recoil correction appears due to the finiteness of the nuclear mass.
 Since the electron-to-nucleus mass ratio, $m/M$, is small for hydrogen atom (or hydrogen molecular ion), it is convenient to expand the recoil corrections in terms of $m/M$ expansion.
-The study of mass recoil corrections has a long hystory: the Bethe-Salpeter equations were used in \cite{Salpeter52}, then the modified Dirac equation was widely employed \cite{GrotchYennie}, and in recent years the expansion in powers of $m/M$ has been intensively developed \cite{Shabaev85,Yelkhovsky94,Pachucki95,Melnikov02}.
+The study of mass recoil corrections has a long history: the Bethe-Salpeter equations were used in Ref.~\cite{Salpeter52}, then the modified Dirac equation was widely employed \cite{GrotchYennie}, and in recent years the expansion in powers of $m/M$ has been intensively developed \cite{Shabaev85,Yelkhovsky94,Pachucki95,Melnikov02}.

 In our previous work \cite{Korobov25} we considered the leading $m\alpha^6$ order relativistic corrections in the expansion in $m/M$ and derived a set of finite (integrable) operators needed to numerically calculate this contribution.
 The goal of this paper is to continue our study and extend our approach to the next order $m\alpha^6(m/M)$ to obtain a new set of finite operators that are needed to compute the leading recoil contribution.
-For simplicity, we will omit $Z$ from our notations of orders in the expansion in $(Z\alpha)^n$.
-We use the effective Hamiltonian approach derived from the nonrelativistic quantum electrodynamics (NRQED).
+For simplicity, we omit $Z$ from our notations of orders in the expansion in $(Z\alpha)^n$.
+We use the effective Hamiltonian approach derived from nonrelativistic quantum electrodynamics (NRQED).